ACML-Project/acml-model-report/docs/model.md

 ## Reasoning for choice of LSTM

+RNNs are particularly effective at processing sequential data, such as language and text, due to their ability to capture temporal dependencies.
+This makes them more suitable for text analysis compared to other architectures like Convolutional Neural Networks (CNNs) or standard feedforward networks.
+A key advantage of RNNs lies in their internal loop structures, which allow them to retain information across time steps—an essential feature for understanding context in sequential data.
+This capability enables RNNs to detect semantic patterns and relationships between words, which is critical in applications such as fake news detection.

+LSTMs, an advanced form of RNNs, further enhance performance by mitigating the vanishing gradient problem.
+This allows the model to preserve and leverage important information from earlier in the sequence, improving classification accuracy, especially in longer texts.
+Additionally, LSTMs can handle input sequences of variable lengths, providing flexibility that static-length models lack.

 Most machine learning models often rely on fixed-size input vectors and may fail to capture the nuanced dependencies that exist across time steps in a sequence.
 Whereas, Long Short-Term Memory (LSTM) networks are specifically designed to handle sequential data, making them appropriate for text classification tasks such as fake news detection.

 The memory and gating features allow LSTMs to selectively retain or discard information over long sequences, enabling the model to learn both short-term and long-term dependencies within the text.
 This means that, LSTMs can understand context over multiple words and sentences which is an essential capability when dealing with politically based or convoluted language that often appears in fake news content.